Print

 Instructions

-3. Turn the dough on a lightly floured work surface.
-Divide into 3 equal parts and shape into rectangles.
-Cover and let rest for 30 minutes.
+3. Divide it into three equal parts and shape each part into a rectangle.
+Cover the dough and let it rest for 30 minutes.

-4. Start preheating the oven to 500F, with a baking stone positioned in the upper half of the oven and an empty bread pan filled on the bottom rack.
+4. While the dough is resting, preheat your oven to 500°F. Position an oven rack in the upper half of the oven and place an empty-rimmed baking pan on the bottom rack.

-5. Stretch each dough rectangle slightly and fold it into a cylinder, sealing the seams.
-Using your hands, roll the cylinders gently stretching them to the desired length, about 14-15 inches.
+5. Stretch each dough rectangle slightly and fold it into a cylinder shape, sealing the seams.
+Using your hands, gently roll the cylinders to the desired length, approximately 14-15 inches.

-6. Flour the baguettes, cover them with a slightly damp flour sack towel or use a couche and proof at room temperature for about 30 minutes.
+6. Flour the baguettes, cover them with a slightly damp flour sack towel or a couche, and let them proof at room temperature for about 30 minutes.

-7. Transfer the baguettes to a piece of parchment paper or silicone made.
-Using a bread lame, a sharp knife, or a razor blade, make 3 scores on each baguette* [See notes 1 for details].
+7. Transfer the baguettes to a piece of parchment paper or silicone mat lined baking sheet.
+Using a bread lame, a sharp knife, or a razor blade, make three diagonal scores on each baguette.
+Refer to the notes (1) for detailed instructions.

-8. Open the oven, and slide the baguettes off onto the baking stone.
-Pour [wprm-ingredient text="1 cup very cold water" uid="5"] into the empty pan on the bottom rack.
-Take caution not to get burned doing this.
-Close the oven immediately, DO NOT OPEN AT ALL, and reduce the temperature to 475℉.
-Bake for 15 minutes.
+8. Open the oven and slide the pan into the oven.
+Pour cold water into the empty pan on the bottom rack.
+Be cautious to avoid burns fom the hot steam.
+Immediately close the oven door and do not reopen it.
+Reduce the oven temperature to 475°F. Bake the baguettes for 15 minutes.

-9. Rotate the baguettes, drop the temperature to 450℉ and continue baking for another 15 minutes or until deep golden brown.
+9. Rotate the baguettes, lower the oven temperature to 450°F, and continue baking for another 15 minutes until they achieve a deep golden brown color.

 Notes